 Economic Impact: the results of activities delivering economic benefits to society, stakeholders or to the organisation.

-Editathon (sometimes edit-a-thon): an event where editors of online communities such as Wikipedia and OpenStreetMap (also as a "mapathon"), edit and improve a specific topic or type of content.
+Editathon (sometimes written edit-a-thon): an event where editors of online communities such as Wikipedia and OpenStreetMap (also as a ‘mapathon’), edit and improve a specific topic or type of content.

-Europeana Aggregators’ Forum: a network of national, domain and thematic aggregators who support cultural institutions providing data and content to Europeana.
+Europeana Aggregators’ Forum: a network of national, domain and thematic aggregators who support cultural institutions providing data and content which is made available through Europeana.

 Europeana APIs (Application Programming Interface): a range of services which offer remote discovery and access to the data that is made available on the Europeana website, allowing its use in projects, applications and websites.

-Europeana Café: an informal, unrecorded networking event where a specific topic is being discussed without specific goals or outcomes.
+Europeana Café: an informal, unrecorded networking event in which a specific topic is discussed without specific goals or outcomes.
 Participants are given the equal right to participate.

-Europeana Data Model (EDM): the data model developed by Europeana that specifies the format of the Metadata that can be submitted, ingested and published via the Europeana website and Europeana API.
+Europeana Data Model (EDM): the data model developed by the Europeana Initiative that specifies the format of the Metadata that can be submitted, ingested and published via the Europeana website and Europeana API.

-Europeana Foundation: an independent, non-profit organisation that operates the Europeana platform and contributes to other digital initiatives that put cultural heritage to good use in the world.
-Europeana Foundation is the operator and leader of the consortium that delivers the Europeana Core Service.
+Europeana Foundation: an independent, non-profit organisation that, as part of the Europeana Initiative, stewards the common Europeana data space for cultural heritage in collaboration with a consortium of 18 partners from nine EU countries and contributes to other digital initiatives that put cultural heritage to good use in the world.

-Europeana Initiative: a term used to capture the entirety of the work that the Europeana Foundation (the operator) and partners, the Europeana Aggregators’ Forum and the Europeana Network Association do to deliver the Core Service according to the Europeana strategy.
+Europeana Initiative: a term used to capture the collaborative work undertaken by the Europeana Foundation and its consortium partners, along with the Europeana Aggregators’ Forum and the Europeana Network Association.

 Europeana Network Association: a strong and democratic community with a mission to expand and improve access to Europe’s digital cultural heritage.

-Europeana Network Association communities: special interest communities, where Europeana Network Association members work together to exchange knowledge, expertise and best practice.
+Europeana Network Association communities: special interest communities, in which Europeana Network Association members work together to exchange knowledge, expertise and best practice.

-Europeana Semantic Elements (ESE): the first Metadata standard developed by Europeana, now superseded by the Europeana Data Model.
+Europeana Semantic Elements (ESE): the first Metadata standard developed by the Europeana Initiative, now superseded by the Europeana Data Model.

-Europeana Strategy 2020 - 2025: the direction of travel, set by the European Commission and the DCHE, including the high-level priorities for the period 2020-2025.
+Europeana Strategy 2020 - 2025: the direction of travel for the Europeana Initiative, set by the European Commission and the DCHE, including the high-level priorities for the period 2020-2025.